 Sealing requirements for bobcat and river otter

 It is unlawful to possess or export from the state of Washington bobcat or river otter pelts taken in Washington without a department identification seal attached.
 All bobcat and river otter pelts, on or off the carcass, must be presented by the person harvesting them to an authorized department employee or authorized individual under permit with the department for sealing by April 20.
 Pelts must be presented in a way that the hide can be sealed.
 No frozen hides or carcasses will be accepted.
-To make sure office personnel are available for pelt sealing, hunters and trappers should contact a department office prior to bringing in a bobcat or river otter.
+To make sure office personnel are available for pelt sealing, trappers should contact a department office prior to bringing in a bobcat or river otter.

 It is unlawful to trap for wild animals: